jrs95/nlmr/README.md

 # Reference
-James R Staley & Stephen Burgess, Semiparametric methods for estimation of a non-linear exposure{outcome relationship using instrumental variables with application to Mendelian randomization. bioRxiv 2017
+James R Staley & Stephen Burgess, Semiparametric methods for estimation of a non-linear exposure-outcome relationship using instrumental variables with application to Mendelian randomization. bioRxiv 2017